 Mining is an extractive industry that impacts the environment.
 The Corporation's goal is to constantly evaluate ways to minimize that impact.
-The Corporation has strived to meet or exceed environmental standards at its mineral properties, and the Corporation expects to continue this approach through effective engagement with affected stakeholders, including local communities, government and regulatory agencies.
+The Corporation has strived to meet or exceed environmental standards at its mineral properties, and the Corporation expects to continue this approach through effective engagement with affected stakeholders, including local communities, government entities and regulatory agencies.

 The Corporation is currently active only in the State of Nevada, which has established environmental standards and regulations that the Corporation strives to exceed.
 The Corporation's environmental performance is overseen at the Board level and environmental performance is the responsibility of the Corporation.
 In common with other natural resources and mineral processing companies, the Corporation's operations generate hazardous and non-hazardous waste, effluent and emissions into the atmosphere, water and soil in compliance with local and international regulations and standards.
 There are numerous environmental laws in the United States that apply to the Corporation's operations, exploration, development projects and land holdings.
 These laws address such matters as protection of the natural environment, air and water quality, emissions standards and disposal of waste.
-In accordance with applicable state laws, the Corporation currently has in place surety bonds in the aggregate amount of \$121.0 million in favor of either the United States Department of the Interior, Bureau of

-Land Management or the State of Nevada, Department of Conservation and Natural Resources, as financial support for environmental reclamation and exploration permitting at its properties.
+In accordance with applicable state laws, the Corporation currently has in place surety bonds in the aggregate amount of \$126.1 million in favor of either the United States Department of the Interior, Bureau of Land Management or the State of Nevada, Department of Conservation and Natural Resources, as financial support for environmental reclamation and exploration permitting at its properties.
+The Corporation is currently in the process of renegotiating the terms of, and/or replacing, its outstanding surety bonds in respect of the Lone Tree Project with the applicable third-party insurance companies.
+There is no guarantee that the Corporation will be able to arrange for, or continue to obtain, satisfactory surety bonds in favor of applicable government agencies.
+See "Risk Factors".